BojanaMarojevic/BojanaMarojevic.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Short introduction
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Bojana Marojevikj.
+I am a student at the Faculty of Computer Science and Engineering in Skopje.

 - I rock a great mustache
 - I'm extremely loyal to my family